kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 - By the PRR freeze date, KEP authors must have completed the PRR questionnaire for all opted-in enhancements (KEPs).
 - It is important to note that the PRR freeze **_does not_** mean that the KEPs need to have received an approval or even a review from the PRR team by this date.
 - To emphasize, the sole requirement is that all opted-in KEPs have their PRR questionnaires answered by the deadline, to ensure the PRR team has sufficient time to review them by Enhancements Freeze.

+> Note: KEPs that doesn't complete the PRR questionnaire and get back to the reviews from the PRR team are removed from the milestone during the enhancements freeze party.
+The PRR freeze deadline exists as a reminder for this.

 ##### Enhancement KEP Status